janboddez/addon-for-activitypub/README.md

 ### Enable “Reposts”
 Similar to replies; This should translate “[reposts](https://indieweb.org/repost#How_to_Publish)” into “boosts” (or “reblogs”) on Mastodon and other Fediverse platforms.

+### Close Comments
+Allow closing ActivityPub reactions after a certain number of days.
+Much like core WordPress’ setting for regular comments.

 ## Content Templates
 This plugin also adds “post type templates.”
 There’s no separate setting for them.